Deploying a Cloud-Based Text Extraction App with One Ansible Command

 This also "transfers" the variables from the localhost scope to the current machine's scope.

-The service is created using a templated systemd service file for the Docker container, ensuring it runs as a managed service on the host VM.
+The service is created using a templated systemd service file for the Docker container, which runs it as a managed service on the host VM.

 templates/docker-service.j2